 I’ve been trying to clean out the pantry (maybe it’s nesting??!!) and I still have quite a few cans of condensed soups in my pantry that are quickly reaching their expiration dates.
 I know many of you aren’t fans, and really, I’m not usually a big fan either, but with the price of groceries today, I’m trying not to waste anything.
 Plus, this recipe sounded so easy that I just had to give it a try.

 I was worth trying.
 Maybe not worth trying again, but it got dinner on the table and left us with full bellies.
 One thing I didn’t understand about this recipe is that the original has you baking the pork chops for 1 1/2 hours.
-Thank goodness I have my thermometer, because mine only took about half that long.
-I do need to mention the Brussels Sprouts side dish that was served along side, because they were really delicious.
-They were based on this recipe, and definitely worth making!!
+Thank goodness I have my thermometer, because mine only took about half that long. (*see note above about the new recipe!)

 Hopefully I’ll have news of a baby soon!